Distillery: 秋田県醗酵工業 Akita Fermentation

 Alcohol: 38%

-In the bottle: The alcohol on the nose is quite front and center at first before giving way to some very light, fruity sake notes; black licorice, peach, and mellon make a subtle appearance at the end, but lack the impact found in other Kasutori shochu.
-Overall, this is quite neutral beyond the initial punch, that is , unitil it breaths a little in the glass.
-After that the hit of the alcohol is gone, you are left with some brighter sake and rice notes which makes this even more pleasant to sip.
+In the bottle: The alcohol (38% ABV) is quite front and center on the nose at first—sharp and noticeable—but quickly gives way to very light, fruity sake notes.
+Black licorice, peach, and melon make subtle appearances toward the end, though they lack the bold impact seen in other kasutori shōchū.
+Overall, the nose remains quite neutral beyond that initial punch—until the spirit breathes a little in the glass.
+Once aerated, the alcohol recedes completely, leaving brighter sake and rice notes that make the aroma even more pleasant and sip-ready.

 水割り Diluted with water